-The following was added to the Waterstones press office yesterday (11th January):
+The following was added to the Waterstones press office in January 2012:

-The new design and spelling of the Waterstones logo will gradually be implemented in all written communication, display material, online and shop fits and refurbishments.
+The new design will be gradually implemented in all written communication, display material, shop fits, and refurbishments.

 The move “sparked outrage” (Daily Mail) among those who insist the apostrophe should remain.
 John Richards, chairman of the Apostrophe Protection Society said, “It’s just plain wrong.
 It’s grammatically incorrect.
 If Sainsbury’s and McDonald’s can get it right, then why can’t Waterstone’s?
 You would really hope that a bookshop is the last place to be so slapdash with English.”

-Tim Waterstone launched the company in 1982 using £6,000 of redundancy money from WH Smith, before selling to his former employer for £47M 11 years later.
+Tim Waterstone launched the company in 1982 using £6,000 of redundancy money from WH Smith, before selling to his former employer for £47,000,000 eleven years later.

 According to The Bookseller, the lower case FS Albert Pro logo by venturethree had only been transferred onto 25 of the company’s 310 stores.
-If correct, it’ll be less expensive to revert to the old design than to continue with the lower-case roll-out.
+That’d make it less expensive to revert to the old design than to continue with the roll-out of the lowercase logo from 2010.

-I can only guess at what the 2009/10? design brief was, but if Waterstones asked for a fresh, more dynamic identity, venturethree certainly delivered.
-Saying that, and from an outsider’s viewpoint, I was never convinced of the need to change.
+I can only guess at what the venturethree design brief was, but if Waterstones asked for something fresh and more dynamic, venturethree certainly delivered.
+Although from an outsider’s viewpoint I was never convinced of the need to change.